FlineDev/FreemiumKit-Docs/Sources/FreemiumKit/FreemiumKit.docc/Index.md

 [Download Now](https://apps.apple.com/app/apple-store/id6502914189?pt=549314&ct=freemiumkit.app&mt=8)

-## SDK Setup Guide
+## Detailed Setup Guides

 For a detailed walkthrough on how to integrate the FreemiumKit SDK into your app, check out our [SDK Setup Guide](doc:SetupGuide).
-To migrate a paid app to the Freemium model, additionally read our related [Migration Guide](doc:MigrateFromPaid).
+For a smooth app review process with in-app purchases, use our [App Review Checklist](doc:AppReviewChecklist).
+To migrate a paid app to the Freemium model, refer to our [Migration Guide](doc:MigrateFromPaid).

 ## Testimonials